cloudflare/cloudflare-docs/content/r2/buckets/object-lifecycles.md

 Object lifecycles affect how long objects uploaded to your bucket are kept.

-For example, you can create an object lifecycle rule to delete objects after 30 days, or you can set a rule to delete parts of multipart uploads.
+For example, you can create an object lifecycle rule to delete objects after 30 days, or you can set a rule to abort multipart uploads after 30 days.

-When you apply a rule to a bucket, the rule automatically applies to any new objects uploaded after the rule creation.
-For existing objects, the new rule may take a while to apply and will usually occur within 24 hours but can take longer based on the number of objects in the bucket.

 ## Behavior

 - Objects will typically be removed from a bucket within 24 hours of the `x-amz-expiration` value.
-- When a new lifecycle policy is applied, the new object's `x-amz-expiration` value immediately reflects the expiration based on the new rules, but existing objects may experience a delay.
-Most buckets will be transitioned within 24 hours but may take longer depending on bucket size.
-While objects are being migrated, you may see Object Lifecycle Management apply rules from the previous configuration.
+- When a new lifecycle policy is applied, newly uploaded objects' `x-amz-expiration` value immediately reflects the expiration based on the new rules, but existing objects may experience a delay.
+Most objects will be transitioned within 24 hours but may take longer depending on the number of objects in the bucket.
+While objects are being migrated, you may see old applied rules from the previous policy.
 - An object is no longer billable once it has been deleted.
 - Buckets have a default lifecycle policy to expire multipart uploads seven days after initiation.